 Located two hours east of Belo Horizonte, Pilar is an underground mine that predominantly utilizes sub-level stoping as a mining method.
 Backfilling is completed using loose rockfill, which is utilized exclusively at this mine.
-Pilar has increased ounce production for the last two years and despite the challenges of Q1 2021 is on track to again increase the ounces produced.
+Pilar has increased ounce production for the last two years and, despite the challenges of the first half of 2021, is on track to produce at its sustainable rate in the second half of 2021.
 The Pilar team has shown great initiative in working to continually improve the performance of the mine.
 The mine has positioned itself for sustainable performance at about 4,000 ounces per month.
 Strong ground conditions have allowed for fairly large stoping blocks to be removed, providing large productive mining cycles.